-A studio-laboratory course in the art of freehand pen a brush written forms.
-Each term will consist of a concentrated study of the construction and history of one lettering style and calligraphic design.
+A studio-laboratory course in the art of freehand pen and brush written forms.
+Each term will consist of concentrated study of the construction and history of one lettering style and calligraphic design.

-0.513.1, 0.513.2, 0.513.3 Olf Painting I, II, III 1 Credit/Term (3 Lab Hrs/Wk)
+0.513.1, 0.513.2, 0.513.3 Oli Painting I, II.
+III 1 Credit/Term (3 Lab Hrs/Wk)